 Badger bred, Wolverine raised, Windy-City built, and Motor-City refined

 As a child, whenever someone asked, “Where are you from?”
 I felt unsure what to say.
 “Wisconsin” was often met with an uncertain pause, whereas “Korea” received an assured nod—both reminders that the question implicitly marked me as “other.”
-Growing up, I did not yet have the words for what I was experiencing, just a persistent sense of tension.
+Growing up, I did not yet have the words for what I was experiencing, only a persistent sense of tension.
 In college, I began to formalize my understanding of this “otherness” as marginalization shaped by systemic inequality.
 After graduation, this understanding broadened when I worked in communities affected by high rates of poverty and gun violence; it became clear that the privilege of stepping back from conscious engagement with systemic inequality is denied to those most affected.
 Motivated by these experiences and my longstanding interest in brain development, I pursued a career path that blends passion and profession.

 Feel free to contact me if you’d like to connect further: hshong [at] umich.edu